Finland's top diplomat hints at joining NATO without Sweden - KESQ

 Pro-Kurdish and anti-Turkish demonstrations in Stockholm have complicated the process.
 On Saturday, a far-right activist from Denmark staged a protest outside the Turkish Embassy in Stockholm where he burned the Quran, Islam’s holy book.
 A separate pro-Kurdish demonstration was held later Saturday in the Swedish capital.

-The Swedish government has tried to distance itself from the demonstrations, while insisting that such protests are protected by freedom of speech.
+The Swedish government has tried to distance itself from the demonstrations, while insisting that such protests are allowed under the country’s freedom of speech.

 Turkey responded angrily to the protests, canceling a planned visit to Ankara by the Swedish defense minister.
 Protests were held outside Swedish diplomatic missions in Ankara and Istanbul.